DinoChiesa/Apigee-Java-CertificateParser/README.md

 if the `VirtualHost` is configured with the `PropagateTLSInformation` element, the apiproxy itself can receive the certificate that was presented by the client.

-But the proxy receives it in raw form.
+But the proxy receives it in raw (encoded) form.

-This repo contains the Java source code for a java callout that parses the certificate and extracts information from it including:
+This repo contains the Java source code for a java callout that parses the encoded certificate and extracts information from it including:

 * the serial number in base16
 * the issuer DN string